For what it’s worth, like most folks, I have an “innie.”

 Most people are familiar with bailouts.
 They usually come in the form of government loans that transfer some or all of a failing entity’s risk to the taxpayers.
 One example: Back in 2009 General Motors received a bail out of almost $50 billion in cash, loans and other bankruptcy aid from the government.
 Unfortunately, the taxpayers lost $10 billion after the Treasury finished selling the last of its GM stock.

 While bail-outs indiscreetly affect almost everyone’s pocketbook through taxation, so-called bank “bail-ins” shift the risk to the depositors.
 That’s great news for the taxpayers.

 Then again, if it’s your bank that requires the bail-in … well, not so much.

 And don’t think bail-ins are just being limited to Europe.
 They’re not.
-Respected financial analyst Jim Sinclair is warning that bail-ins are coming to the United States too.
+Bail-ins are now the law in the United States too.